 At one time or another, many students feel overwhelmed by the stress of academics, work, family, or relationships.
 Student Counseling Center staff are available to help students cope with these and other stressors.
 About 15% of Lewis & Clark students (25% of undergraduates) visit the Student Counseling Center each year.

 Student Counseling Center staff are committed to supporting the emotional health and wellbeing of all L&C students—undergraduate, law, and graduate (GSEC).
-We offer primarily short-term individual, couples, and group therapy, as well as crisis counseling and some psychiatry services.
+We offer primarily short-term individual, couples, and group therapy, as well as crisis counseling.
 Our staff consists of licensed mental health clinicians.

 Student Counseling Center Events